Dr. Lisa A. Billingham

 - Certified Laban Movement Analyst

-Dr. Lisa A. Billingham, Professor of Choral Music Education and Director of Graduate Studies at George Mason University, conducts the University Chorale and teaches undergraduate and graduate courses in choral music education.
+Dr. Lisa A. Billingham, Professor of Choral Music Education at George Mason University, conducts the University Chorale and teaches undergraduate and graduate courses in choral music education.
 Under her direction, the University Chorale was honored to accept an invitation in Fall 2009 to perform for the Virginia Music Educators Conference.
 The University Chorale often performs with the Mason Symphony Orchestra and the University Singers.
+Members of the University Chorale toured Nairobi, Kenya in March 2019 and performed with Dr. Billingham for her Carnegie Hall Debut in May 2019.

 She is the advisor for the GMU student chapter of the American Choral Directors Association (ACDA).
 She is the Past-President for the Virginia State Chapter of the American Choral Directors Association and is a planning committee member and campus liaison for the Annual Voices United Conference hosted by VA, MD-DC and DE chapters of ACDA She was the National Chair for Communication and Education for ACDA.
 She is also an active member of the Faculty Senate.